 Pan con Chicharron

-Pan con chicharron is perhaps the most iconic sandwich in Peru.
-Bread stuffed with slow braised pork, topped with boiled sweet potato and finished with salsa criolla, a topping of red onions, citrus juice and a bit of heat from some peppers.
+Pan con chicharron is perhaps the most iconic sandwich in Peruvian cuisine.
+Bread stuffed with slow-braised pork, topped with boiled sweet potato, and finished with salsa criolla, a topping of red onions, citrus juice, and a bit of heat from some peppers.

 As a sandwich, this may sound like a lunch or dinner dish.
 But it’s most commonly eaten for breakfast.
 Many locals enjoy it as a traditional Sunday breakfast.

 You can find it on menus all over Peru, but my favorite versions were sold as street food dishes.

 This dish is a specialty from the city of Arequipa, Peru’s second-largest.
 Essentially Peru’s version of stuffed pepper, Rocoto Relleno comes with a signature taste: a spicy kick and a whole lot of bold flavor!

 Peruvians stuff a mix of pork, onions, minced beef, and pecans into their rocoto.
 They then top the pepper with delicious cheese and grill it.
 The dish is most commonly served with a side of pastel de papa, a thinly layered potato covered in cheese.

 I found Causa quite possibly my favorite Peruvian dish, likely because of the variety of ways I tried it.
 As this dish has adopted many forms, Causa can be served as a cake roll, casserole, terrine, or even individual servings.

 However presented, the dish is prepared the same way.
 It begins with meaty, yellow mashed Peruvian potatoes blended with oil, lime, and a spicy aji Amarillo sauce.
 Next, they add several layers of avocado, olives, and hard-boiled eggs.
 The surface is then topped with more potato mix, and many layers are made (creating a lasagna-like effect).